Drayble/WithinTheConsole/README.md

 - Thanks again to Daniel Mullins for the inspiration for this.

 How to play:
-Download the full package, and then run Game.java.
+Download the full KingOfJava package, and then run Game.java.
 There are instructions included and it gets a bit easier the more you play.
 Will add clearer comments later on.